dgruber/wfl/README.md

 _wfl_ aims to work for any kind of workload.
 It works on a Mac and Raspberry Pi the same way as on a high-performance compute cluster.
 Things missing: On small scale you probably miss data management - moving results from one job to another.
 That's deliberately not implemented.
+But some backend implementations (like for Kubernetes) support basic filetransfer in the _JobTemplate_ (when using _RunT()_) using the _StageInFiles_ and _StageOutFiles_ maps.
 On large scale you are missing checkpoint and restart functionality or HA of the workflow process itself.
+Here the idea is not to require any complicated runtime environment for the workflow applications rather keeping workflows small and repeatably executable from other workflows.

 _wfl_ works with simple primitives: *context*, *workflow*, *job*, and *jobtemplate*